AllenInstitute/bonsai_workflows/HardwareInteraction/Hardware_README.md

 ## Analog Input
 Dev0/AI2 is the vsig for the analog encoder
-Dev0/AI3 is the vref (5V) signal for teh analog encoder
+Dev0/AI3 is the vref (5V) signal for the analog encoder

 ### Sync Lines for interaction
 | 6321 Dev1         | Sync Line     | sync line label      |